atscott/angular/TYPED_ROUTER_CONTEXT_FULL_HISTORY.md

 ### Motivation

 -   **Single Root Requirement**: The router configuration must be a single tree with one root.
 The `provideTypedRouter` function was initially typed to accept an array of `TypedRoute` objects, which was incorrect and did not align with the router's runtime expectations.
 -   **Exposing a Type Preservation Flaw**: The introduction of a special "branded" type for the root route (`TypedRootRoute`) exposed an underlying flaw in the fluent API.
-Chaining methods like `.addResolvers()` or `.addChildren()` did not preserve the specific type of the `TypedRouteBuilder` instance they were called on.
+Chaining methods like `.addChildren()` did not preserve the specific type of the `TypedRouteBuilder` instance they were called on.
 While this was always an issue, the strict requirement of `provideTypedRouter` for the `TypedRootRoute` brand made the bug obvious, as the brand was being stripped away after any method call.

 ### Final Implementation